 An internship is a real-world learning experience in which the student, School of Kinesiology, and site supervisor establish and agree upon learning goals toward which the student progresses during the course of the internship.
 The primary purpose of an internship is to give the student the opportunity to apply theory in a real work setting and to develop skills essential to that setting.
 In addition, it may help the student review and revise career or study plans or find his/her first professional position.
 Eligible internships may be completed for credit in conjunction with academic requirements established by the Kinesiology faculty and curriculum.
-See the internship guidelines documents (HF 403 Internship Policy Guidelines, MOVESCI 403 Internship Policy Guidelines) located on the Policies and Procedures page of the Kinesiology website
+See the internship guidelines documents (AES 403 Internship Policy Guidelines, MOVESCI 403 Internship Policy Guidelines, or SM 403 Internship Policy Guidelines) located on the Policies and Procedures page of the Kinesiology website